JeffLCoughlin/EphemMatch/README.md

 The code is written in C++ and only requires the standard C++ library (specifically, the required libraries are iomainip, iostream, fstream, cmath, cstdlib, ssstream, and vector).
 It has been tested to work with the g++ compiler, but should work with any standard C++ compile.

-As part of the code, a postscript file is produced that plots all of the matches on the focal plane / CCD array, produced using Gnuplot (http://www.gnuplot.info/), which will need  be installed on your system if you want this.
-Else, the code should run fine, with an error that Gnuplot is not found and no plot will be produced.
+Optionally, a Gnuplot (http://www.gnuplot.info/) file is included (CCDPlot.gnu) to make nice PDF plots all of the matches on the focal plane / CCD array, using a file produced by the code (posfile.dat).
+So you will need Gnuplot with the pdfcairo terminal installed if you want to run the Gnuplot script.

 ### Compiling